david3651/aimlops/documentation/Module 1: Introduction and Foundation Setup - Hands-On Workshop.md

 #### 4. Document Key Findings

+- The following questions should be answered in your analysis:
 - Which instance types consume the most budget?
 - When is usage the highest?
 - Any idle periods or unnecessary resources?